How Many Deer Are Killed Each Year – A Heart-Breaking Situation for These Beautiful Creatures

 Deer Travel 3,000 Miles in a Year (Minnesota Zoo)

 As soon as a fawn is born, it must learn to stand for its survival.
 Although it’s wobbly, fawns learn to walk within minutes of birth.
-It’s been reported a nomadic reindeer (Deer) has traveled up to 3000 miles; that’s like walking across America to search for food during harsh winters.
+It’s been reported that a nomadic reindeer (Deer) has traveled up to 3000 miles; that’s like walking across America to search for food during harsh winters.

 Some Deer Herds Have 100,000 Members (ADW)